juju/docs/src/en/developer-debug-layers.md

 Given this behavior, it can be extremely difficult to assemble from layers, charms written in other frameworks/technologies other than Reactive.
-As Hooks would contain the majority of the code this can be problematic as hooks will overwrite one another.
+As Hooks would contain the majority of the code this can be problematic as Hooks will overwrite one another.

 ### Where did this file come from?